 A Practice Guideline is a recommendation developed by the College with which members should be familiar and follow whenever and wherever possible and appropriate.

-2. Dispensing of Medications by Medical Practitioners: Practice Guideline
+2. Dispensing of Medications by Physicians: Standard of Practice (December 2018)

 3. Medical Marihuana: Advisory and Interim Guideline